mathspp/mathspp/pages/02.blog/04.pydonts/pydont-truthy-falsy-and-bool/item.en.md

 Of course, "without any useful value" definitely depends on what you intend to do with the value you have, so I should really specify the objective rules:

- - By default, a value has a Truthy value (that is, is interpreted as `True`).
+ - By default, a value is Truthy (that is, is interpreted as `True`).
  - An object has a Falsy value (that is, is interpreted as `False`) if calling `len` on it returns `0`.